-Gwen Yew will grow to be about 4 feet tall at maturity, with a spread of 5 feet.
-It tends to fill out right to the ground and therefore doesn't necessarily require facer plants in front.
-It grows at a slow rate, and under ideal conditions can be expected to live for 60 years or more.
+Helen Corbet Japanese Yew will grow to be about 5 feet tall at maturity, with a spread of 5 feet.
+It tends to fill out right to the ground and therefore doesn't necessarily require facer plants in front, and is suitable for planting under power lines.
+It grows at a slow rate, and under ideal conditions can be expected to live for 50 years or more.

 This shrub performs well in both full sun and full shade.
 However, you may want to keep it away from hot, dry locations that receive direct afternoon sun or which get reflected sunlight, such as against the south side of a white wall.
 It does best in average to evenly moist conditions, but will not tolerate standing water.
 It is not particular as to soil type or pH.
 It is highly tolerant of urban pollution and will even thrive in inner city environments, and will benefit from being planted in a relatively sheltered location.
 Consider applying a thick mulch around the root zone in winter to protect it in exposed locations or colder microclimates.
-This particular variety is an interspecific hybrid, and parts of it are known to be toxic to humans and animals, so care should be exercised in planting it around children and pets.
+This is a selected variety of a species not originally from North America, and parts of it are known to be toxic to humans and animals, so care should be exercised in planting it around children and pets.